ampproject/amphtml/extensions/amp-orientation-observer/amp-orientation-observer.md

 Specifies that the associated action should only take place for changes between the specified range along the y axis.
 Specified as a space separated list of 2 values (e.g., `gamma-range="0 90"`.
 By default the related action is triggered for all changes between `0` and `360 degrees`.

+##### smoothing (optional)

+When enabled, outputs a moving average of the last `n` values instead of the raw value read from the sensor.
+By default smoothing is enabled and set to 4.

 ## Validation

 See [amp-orientation-observer rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-orientation-observer/validator-amp-orientation-observer.protoascii) in the AMP validator specification.